anascybertech/WhatsPhish/README.md

 If you face any issues:

 * Recheck installation steps
-* Ensure dependencies are installed
+* Ensure Python is installed
-* Run commands with proper permissions
+* Check dependencies

 ---

 ## 📄 License

-This project is provided for learning purposes.
-Modify and use responsibly.
+This project is for **educational purposes only**.
+Use responsibly.